bixuehujin/ecom/README.md

 # ecom

-ecom is a set of components and libraries aim to simplify Yii application development.
+A set of components and libraries aim to simplify Yii application development.

 ## Instalation